The Best Japanese Sword for under $400 is MONOTEMPERED...

 Ronin Katana Dojo Pro Series

-One of a series of 31 models - all with heavy duty, no-nonsense mono-tempered 1060 carbon steel blades and the best fittings available at swords in this price point.
+One of a series of over 31 models - all with heavy duty, no-nonsense mono-tempered 1060 carbon steel blades and the best fittings available at swords in this price point.

 Here we not only test them out to the max, but we even take a trip to where they are made in Longquan, China. $294.99